alibaba/MNN/README.md

 Base on MNN (Tensor compute engine), we provided a series of tools for inference, train and general computation.

-- MNN-Converter: Convert other model to MNN model for inference, such as Tensorflow(lite), Caffe, ONNX, Torchscripts.
+- MNN-Converter: Convert other models to MNN models for inference, such as Tensorflow(lite), Caffe, ONNX, Torchscripts.
 And do graph optimization to reduce computation.
 - MNN-Compress: Compress model to reduce size and increase performance / speed
-- MNN-Express: Support model with controlflow, use MNN's OP to do general-purpose compute.
+- MNN-Express: Support model with controlflow, use MNN's OP to do general-purpose computing.
-- MNN-CV: An OpenCV liked library, but based on MNN and then much more lightweight.
+- MNN-CV: An OpenCV-like library, but based on MNN and then much more lightweight.
 - MNN-Train: Support train MNN model.

-## How to Discuss and Get Help From MNN Community
+## How to Discuss and Get Help From the MNN Community

 The group discussions are predominantly Chinese.
 But we welcome and will help English speakers.